 Canary Wharf marks Purim festival with slap up meal for kids and OAPs

-The Jewish Festival of Purim has been celebrated a week early at Canary Wharf where 400 people including children and pensioners from London’s East End were treated to a slap-up meal at the East Wintergarden.
+The Jewish Festival of Purim is being celebrated this lunchtime at London’s Canary Wharf where 400 people, including children in fancy dress, are enjoying a slap-up meal at the East Wintergarden.

-Live music was laid on and Hamantaschen were given out—small pastries filled with poppy seeds.
+Live music is being laid on and they’re giving out Hamantaschen—small pastries filled with poppy seeds.

 Canary Wharf Group’s Danny Seliger said: “Purim is one of the best examples of the community coming together—and is fun.”

-The Purim story is the Book of Esther which is read from a scroll called a Megillah, about the Queen of Persia who foiled a plot by the king’s first minister Haman to wipe out the Jews in the ancient Persian Empire 3,000 years ago.
+Purim is told in the Book of Esther which is read from a scroll called a Megillah, the story of an evil dictator Haman who tried to destroy the Jewish communities in the old Persian Empire 3,000 years ago.